|

 All drive condition indicators are provided with data points only when the asset is operating.

-The drive condition indicators operate through gateway devices such as the Drive control panel, NETA remote monitoring device,
+The drive condition indicators operate through gateway devices such as the Drive control panel, NETA remote monitoring device, and Edge gateway (EGW) device.

 These indicators need external sensors: Environment temperature, Environment humidity, and Climatic condition.